Azat228/ECG_Classification_for_Arrhythmia_Detection/README.md

 ## Data Description

-All necessary data for training and evaluating the model are located in the `Project_Data/ECG_data` folder:
+All necessary data for training and evaluating the model are located in the `Project_Data/ECG_data` folder(you need to unzip first):

 - **train_data.csv** — Training dataset
 - **val_data.csv** — Validation dataset